bspauld/PostGISfortheGeographer/README.md

 Data used in scripts and tutorials can be downloaded <a href="http://www.gisdoctor.com/downloads/Tutorial_Spatial_Data.zip">here (it's a 28mb zip)</a>.
 All data originally downloaded from <a href="http://www.naturalearthdata.com/">Natural Earth's awesome website</a>

-If there are any specific PostgreSQL/PostGIS scripts you would like to see, shoot me a message @GISDoctor.
+If there are any specific PostgreSQL/PostGIS scripts you would like to see, shoot me a message <a href ="https://twitter.com/GISDoctor">@GISDoctor</a>.

-Database Name - PostGISforGeographer